NamanChhabra21/Not-Virues/README.md

 - Download this Repo, unzip it, open and run `main.py`
 ## Features
 - Behaves like a real virus
+- Opens Camera for few seconds ( does not save any image )
 - Does not harm or leak sensitive information ( Totally Safe )
 - Restarts The Computer at the End
 - I will not disclose everything here, let it be suspense :)